menu

 Overview

 Vesper is a tiny village located in the state of Wisconsin.
 With a population of 513 people and just one neighborhood, Vesper is the 453rd largest community in Wisconsin.
-Much of the housing stock in Vesper was built prior to World War II, making it one of the older and more historic villages in the country.
+Vesper has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-Vesper is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Vesper is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Vesper is a village of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Vesper who work in healthcare (16.88%), healthcare suport services (7.17%), and maintenance occupations (6.75%).

 Setting & Lifestyle